complxalgorithm/TweetKeywordMapper/README.md

 [![asciicast](https://asciinema.org/a/599645.svg)](https://asciinema.org/a/599645)

 ## Other Features
-- Map previously accumulated Tweet count results from a preexisting field in your US State boundaries shapefile using GeoPandas.
+- Map previously accumulated Tweet count results from respective preexisting field in US State boundaries shapefile using GeoPandas.
-- Create a file using default field <em>Tweet_ID</em>, <em>Keyword</em>, and <em>State</em>.
+- Create a file using default fields <em>Tweet_ID</em>, <em>Keyword</em>, and <em>State</em>.
-    - This includes if your default file does not already exist, or if you just want to create another file.
+    - Includes if your default file does not already exist, or if you just want to create another file.
-    - It is best to create a file (at least one that will be used by this program) in this manner.
+    - It is best to create a file used by this program in this manner.
-- Download a US State boundaries shapefile from the US Census Bureau website to be used when running the program.
+- Download a US State boundaries shapefile from the [US Census Bureau](https://www.census.gov) website to be used when running the program.
-- Easily remove US territories from your US State boundaries shapefile.
+- Easily remove US territories from US State boundaries shapefile.
-- Count results can be appended to shapefiles (ArcGIS Pro & GeoPandas) or feature classes within geodatabases (ArcGIS Pro).
+- Count results can be appended to shapefiles (ArcPy & GeoPandas) or feature classes within geodatabases (ArcPy).

-<b>The program can be ran as the <em>tweetkeywordmapper</em> package, or by using the <em>tkm</em> shell script.</b>
+<b>The program can be ran as the <em>tweetkeywordmapper</em> Python3 package, or by using the <em>tkm</em> shell script.</b>

 ## Requirements
 1. python3